GIVT: Generative Infinite-Vocabulary Transformers: Experiments

 \subsection{Image generation}

-We use ImageNet and explore class-conditional generation (where we condition our GIVT on class labels) for 256px and 512px, as well as \emph{un}conditional generation for 256px.
+We use ImageNet1k~\cite{russakovsky2015imagenet} and explore class-conditional generation (where we condition our GIVT on class labels) for 256px and 512px, and \emph{un}conditional generation for 256px.

-\fakeparagraph{VAE} We closely follow the setup of MaskGIT \cite{chang2022maskgit}.
+\fakeparagraph{$\beta$-VAE} We closely follow the setup of MaskGIT \cite{chang2022maskgit}.
 We use their VAE architecture, built of ResBlocks (as detailed in App.~\ref{sec:app:trainingdetails}; encoder and decoder have a combined 53.5M parameters), remove the VQ layer and related losses, and replace it with a linear layer predicting $\mu,\sigma$ (Sec.~\ref{sec:method:vae}).
 We use the same weights for reconstruction, perceptual, and GAN-loss, as well as identical optimizer parameters, as in \cite{chang2022maskgit, mentzer2023finite}; we only vary the latent dimension $d$ and weight $\beta$ of the KL-term.
-By default, we set the token dimension to 16 (\ie, we predict 16 means and variances per token) and $\beta = 5 \cdot 10^{-5}$.
+By default, we set the token dimension to $d=16$ (\ie, the VAE predicts 16 means and variances per token) and $\beta = 5 \cdot 10^{-5}$.
+We note that our VAE is trained on $256 \times 256$ images, and we also use it for our $512 \times 512$ experiments without retraining (like~\cite{chang2022maskgit}).